rlennon/chickchickrun21/README.md

 Pull & Rebase before triggering a Pull Request
 Two people to review & approve each Pull Request

+Branching Strategy to be used is Git flow and describes the following:

+1. Master/Main branch - This will only contain finished work.
+All releases will be taking place from this branch.

+2. Develop Branch - Work on any new or subsequent release occurs here, after which it is merged to the Master/Main branch once completed.

+3. Separate Feature branches to be used for all new features.
+To be used to keep track of ongoing development regarding a particular feature.
+On completion, it will be merged to the Develop branch.

+4. In a situation where a bug with catastrophic consequencies/implications is discovered in production, a "hotfix" branch for the purpose of fixing the bug in question is created.
+On completion, this will then be merged to the Master/ Main branch, and a new release for production is made.

 ### Estimating Story Points